Convent of the Sacred Heart (New York City)

-Convent of the Sacred Heart is an American independent Roman Catholic all-girls' school in the Manhattan borough of New York City.

-Teaching from pre-kindergarten through twelfth grade, it is located on Manhattan's Upper East Side at East 91st Street and Fifth Avenue.
+Convent of the Sacred Heart is an independent Catholic all-girls' school in Manhattan, New York City.
+Teaching from pre-kindergarten through twelfth grade, it is located on the Upper East Side at East 91st Street and Fifth Avenue.

 The school is housed in the former Otto H. Kahn House and James A. Burden House, both of which are New York City-Designated Landmarks, and are listed on the National Register of Historic Places.

 History

-Founded in 1881 by the Society of the Sacred Heart, a Roman Catholic congregation established in France in 1800, the school is one of New York City's oldest private schools for girls.
+Founded in 1881 by the Society of the Sacred Heart, a Catholic women's religious congregation established in France in 1800, the school is one of New York City's oldest private schools for girls.

 The school was originally housed in a Manhattan brownstone on Madison Avenue at East 54th Street.
 By the 1930s, the school had outgrown its Madison Avenue space and moved into the Otto H. Kahn House.
 In 1940, the society acquired the James A. Burden House next door.